brilliantfantastic/bf/src/blog/2019-03-08-left-kinship/index.md

 So what's next?
 Well, spoiler alert, the title should of given you a hint.
 I am doubling down on Brilliant Fantastic.
 Turns out, I am pretty fucking good as a "soloprenuer".
 My hard work directly impacts the success of my business in a very meaningful way.

 I have already set myself up differently than I ever have.
-I am only working with clients 4 days out of the week.
-This is a strict requirement.
+My work schedule will allow me to work on the business during the week as a strict requirement.
 I tried to implement this with Kinship but because of various factors, it never worked.
-This is a hard and fast rule.
-I am going to work on the business using that fifth day.

 In addition, I am in process of implementing automation features that I feel are the future of tech service businesses.
 This will allow me to spend more time delivering value to clients and spending less time on bullshit.
 More on this later.